 Taking Covington’s recommendations one step further, what are the processes needed to ensure we close the gap that can lead to vulnerabilities?

-As an ISO 27001:2013 accredited organisation, we thought it would be useful to take a look at some of the controls included in the standard.
+As an ISO 27001:2013 accredited organisation, we thought it would be useful to take a look at some of the included in the standard.

 Termination of agreement – If it’s the end of the line, for good or bad reasons, then make sure you have procedures in place for the return or destruction of all your business information or assets and, of course, the removal of any access rights granted.

-Managing your supply chain, and the necessary policies and controls surrounding it, can seem overwhelming.
+Managing your supply chain, and the necessary policies and surrounding it, can seem overwhelming.
 How do you keep track of everything?

 With collaboration functionality built-in, including discussions, tasking and alerting, it ensures your important supplier relationships are set-up, owned, monitored and reviewed to protect your business information and other assets from the modern day Ronnie Biggs!